ChainAgnostic/multidid/methods/did:.md

 # did:*

-The "any" DID method encoding allows any DID to be represented as a MultiDID by essentially putting the entire DID string in the URL portion of the multidid byte string.
+The "any" DID method encoding allows any DID to be represented as a multidid by essentially putting the entire DID string in the URL portion of the multidid byte string.

 ## Method multicodec